Students and staff member sit in a restorative justice circle in a classroom

 • 6-8th grade 26 lessons

-• School Counseling - Classroom and brief individual support
+• School Counseling - classroom and brief individual support

 • Daily attendance calls and intermittent behavioral support